knowron/docs/docs/Features/documents.md

 ## Actions

+### 1. Preview

-### 1. `Preview` function simplifies document access by opening it in a sliding tab.
+This function simplifies document access by opening it in a sliding tab.
 This feature allows you to conveniently preview and read the document.

 <p align="center"><img src="https://i.imgur.com/h0sXFpE.gif" width="80%"></p>

+### 2. Download

-### 2. `Download` function enables you to save documents directly to your devices
+This function enables you to save documents directly to your devices

+### 3. Edit

-### 3. `Edit` function prompts a dialog where you can edit the Document's title, change the visibility or add tags.
+This function prompts a dialog where you can edit the Document's title, change the visibility or add tags.

 <p align="center"><img src="https://i.imgur.com/rl3dY4M.png" width="80%"></p>